-The Management Companies (which will not satisfy the independent contractor standard) as manager for the Operating Partnership and Property Partnerships, will provide certain services with respect to the Centers (other than West Acres Center, Eastland Mall, Granite Run Mall, Lake Square Mall, North Park Mall, South Park Mall and Valley Mall) and any newly-acquired property of the Operating Partnership or a Property Partnership.
-The Company believes that all services provided by the Management Companies to the Operating Partnership or Property Partnerships will be of the type usually or customarily rendered in connection with the rental of space for occupancy only, and therefore, that the provision of such services will not cause the rents received with respect to the Centers or newly-acquired centers to fail to qualify as rents from real property for purposes of the 75% and 95% gross income tests.
-If the Operating Partnership or a Property Partnership contemplates providing services in the future that reasonably might be expected not to meet the "usual or customary" standard, it will arrange to have such services provided by an independent contractor from which neither the Operating Partnership nor the Property Partnership receives any income.
+Macerich Property Management Company, LLC (which does not satisfy the independent contractor standard), as manager for the Operating Partnership and Property Partnerships, has provided and will continue to provide certain services with respect to the Centers (other than the Joint Venture Centers) and any newly-acquired property of the Operating Partnership or a Property Partnership.
+The Company believes that all services provided by the Macerich Property Management Company to the Operating Partnership or Property Partnerships were and will be of the type usually or customarily rendered in connection with the rental of space for occupancy only, and therefore, that the provision of such services did not and will not cause the rents received with respect to the Centers or newly-acquired centers to fail to qualify as rents from real property for purposes of the 75% and 95% gross income tests.
+In addition, for the taxable year of the Company beginning January 1, 2001, the Company elected TRS status with respect to Macerich Management Company.
+If the Operating Partnership or a Property Partnership contemplates providing services in the future that reasonably might be expected not to meet the "usual or customary" standard, it will arrange to have such services provided by an independent contractor from which neither the Operating Partnership nor the Property Partnership receives any income or by a Management Company that has elected TRS status.